harrisonlab/Metabarcoding_projects/16S  workflow.md

 First attempt -  from the paper skew(M, C) ≤ β(d) is a valid member of a cluster defined by C. Where  M is the abundance of the "potential member", C is the abundance of the centroid. β(d) is defined as β(d)=1/2αd + 1
 Which for a Levenshtein distance (d) of 1 and α =2,   β(d) = 1/8.
 Therefore using the default unoise parameters of minimum size 4, any centroid with size ≤ 31 can't have additional members.
+The vast majority of unique seqeunces have size ≤ 31, therefore could denoise >31 and dechime < 32 and then split the dechimed sequences and denoise in parallel (with the denoised >31 size sequences).

+Nice idea, but it's the dechime that is taking the time...

 ``` shell
 usearch9 -unoise 16S.sorted.fasta -tabbedout out.txt -fastaout 16S.denoised.fa